 Open Source or Closely Controlled

-Although Google promotes Android as an open source platform for all hardware vendors, it collaborates with some of them to create devices that must adhere to Google standards.
+Although Google promotes Android as an open source platform for all hardware vendors, it has collaborated to create devices that adhere to Google standards.
 In 2010, Google sold the HTC-manufactured Nexus One directly from its website.
 Subsequently, Nexus S and Galaxy Nexus phones from Samsung were offered by the carriers.
-In 2012, Google resurrected its e-commerce site to directly sell Nexus devices from Samsung, LG and others.
+In 2012, Google's e-commerce site sold Nexus devices from Samsung, LG and others.

 Motorola Mobility - In, Then Out